openservicemesh/osm/DESIGN.md

 In the previous section, we proposed implementation of the `StreamAggregatedResources` method.
 This provides connected Envoy proxies with a list of clusters, mapping of service name to list of routable IP addresses, list of permitted routes, listeners and secrets for CDS, EDS, RDS, LDS and SDS respectively.
-The `ListEndpoints`, `ListTrafficRoutes` and `GetCertificateForService` methods will be provided by the OSM component, which we refer to as the **Mesh Catalog** in this document.
+The `ListEndpoints`, `ListTrafficPolicies` and `GetCertificateForService` methods will be provided by the OSM component, which we refer to as the **Mesh Catalog** in this document.

 The Mesh Catalog will have access to the `MeshSpec`, `CertificateManager`, and the list of `EndpointsProvider`s.